The Need

 Sorting Food

-Our dedicated volunteers have helped us by giving hope to those living with hunger in Burlington.
-We could not function at the Burlington Food Bank without our volunteers.
-Over 100 community volunteers have committed thousands of hours every year, since 1991, helping us to fight hunger and feed hope in Burlington.
+Our dedicated volunteers have helped us by giving hope to those living with hunger in Burlington, and the Burlington Food Bank could not function without them.
+Over 100 community volunteers have committed thousands of hours every year since 1991, helping us fight hunger and feed hope in Burlington.

 Distributing Food